geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Than all more fair, now Amiantha came,
 While strange forebodings agitate her frame.
-Scarce could the chief the trembling accents hear, That told at once her wishes and her fear ;
+Scarce could the chief the trembling accents hear, That told at once her wishes and her fear;
 But while she waits his slow reply, the maid,
 With looks aghast, her brother's corse survey'd:
 She shriek'd, — then o'er him bent in silent woe,